pradel/esbuild-node-externals/esbuild-node-externals/README.md

 #### `options.allowList` (default to `[]`)

 Specify packages which are not marked as external.
+They will be included in the bundle.

 ## Inspiration